 Nothing about the order of mixing ingredients, nothing about the pan size, just that.

 I guess I should feel proud that Linda has such strong confidence in my baking skills.
-And I should be glad that I wasn’t transcribing from the original old German script (Tante Edith was my Oma’s sister, she used the Kurrent Schrift).
-Since I like a challenge, made it…. and it only took two tries (and a small adjustment to the original recipe) to produce a cake that my guy can’t stay away from.
+Since I like a challenge, made it…. and it only took two tries (and a small adjustment to the original recipe) to produce a cake that my people can’t stay away from.
 PLUS!
 I get triple bonus points for using the tricky Bavaria Bundt pan with all the ridges and getting the cake out in one piece.
 (DO NOT shortcut greasing and flouring the pan!)

 This chocolate forward cake reminds me a bit of the American Red Velvet cake… the chocolate flavor is there, but it’s not REALLY a chocolate cake.
 You also get some spice from cinnamon and tang from red wine.
 All in all, it’s a wonderful cake for the Holidays.